haotian-c/SoS_time_shift_DL/CMA_tracking/README.md

 The `function_phase_shift_tracking.m` script performs common-mid angle phase shift tracking.

 - It reads from `cells_phase_track_struct_lookup.mat`, which groups the beamformed RF data into three categories corresponding to mid-angles: **0°, 7.5°, and -7.5°**.
+- To prevent signal decorrelation, phase shift tracking is performed incrementally over small angular steps.
+The phase shifts from each step are then added together to yield the total phase shift between the endpoints.
 - The script executes phase shift tracking and summation, resulting in **three time-shift maps** that serve as inputs for a neural network used in **Speed of Sound (SoS) reconstruction**.

 ## Look-up Files